Easy Chicken Noodle Soup

 • Timeless Recipe: While trends come and go, the love for chicken noodle soup remains unwavering.
 This recipe honors the timeless tradition with a perfect blend of ingredients.

-• Rich, Flavorful Broth: Utilizing the outer layers of onions, carrots, and celery, this soup achieves a depth of flavor that makes it stand out from the rest.
+• Rich, Flavorful Broth: The onions, carrots, celery, and bay leaves with other seasonings help this soup achieves a depth of flavor that makes it stand out.

 • Versatile Serving: With the zesty kick from the lemon juice, you can tailor the soup’s acidity to your liking, ensuring a personalized taste experience.